ShadrackAdwera/ReactAdmin/README.md

-# React-admin tutorial
+# React Admin Dashboard

 ## How to run

-After having cloned the react-admin repository, run the following commands:
+Just the usuals ===> Clone the repo, run the following commands:

 ```sh
 npm install

 npm start
 ```

-When